Interleaving (disk storage)

 Interleaving was used to arrange the sectors most efficiently, so that after reading a sector, time is allowed for processing, and then the next sector in sequence is ready to be read just as the computer is ready to do so.
 Matching the sector interleave to the processing speed therefore accelerates the data transfer, but an incorrect interleave can make the system perform markedly slower.

 Information is typically stored on disks in small pieces referred to as sectors or blocks.
 These are arranged in concentric rings called tracks, across the surface of each disk.
 While it may be simplest to order the blocks directly on each track as 1 2 3 4 5 6 7 8 9, for early computing devices serial ordering was not practical.

 Data to be written or read is saved to a special region of reusable memory referred to as a buffer.
 When data needed to be written, it was moved into the buffer, and then written from the buffer to the disk.
 When data was read, the reverse process transferred data first into the buffer and then to system RAM.
 Most early computers were not fast enough to read a sector, move the data from the buffer to system RAM, and be ready to read the next sector by the time that next sector was appearing under the read head.

 If sectors were arranged in direct order, after the first sector was read, the computer might, for example, have sectors 2, 3 and 4 pass under the read head before it was ready to receive data again.
-The computer doesn't need sectors 4, 5, 6, 7, 8, 9, or 1, and must wait for them to pass by, before reading sector 2.
+The computer does not need sectors 5, 6, 7, 8, 9, or 1, and must wait for them to pass by, before reading sector 2.
 This wait for the disk to spin around to the next sector slows the data transfer rate.

 To correct for the processing delays, the ideal interleave for this system would be 1:4, ordering the sectors like this: 1 8 6 4 2 9 7 5 3.
-It reads sector 1, then processes it while the three sectors 8 6 and 4 pass by, and when the microprocessor becomes ready again, sector two is arriving just as it is needed.
+It reads sector 1, then processes it while the three sectors 8 6 and 4 pass by, and when the CPU becomes ready again, sector two is arriving just as it is needed.